martin-lizner/trezor-ssh-agent/README.md

 Not supported since it's not on our critical path.
 If you really want it to be included then please raise an issue stating your case and perhaps offering a Bitcoin bounty to give us an incentive.

-* Recover device (just visit myTrezor.com)
+* Recover device (just visit myTrezor.com or keepkey.com)
-* Upload firmware (better to use myTrezor.com to be sure)
+* Upload firmware (better to use vendor's own website to be sure)
 * Verify message using chain code (MultiBit HD already supports this)
-* Encrypt/decrypt based on AES key
+* Encrypt/decrypt based on AES key (we are not a message client)

 #### Why Google Protocol Buffers ?